John Tenta: Return to WWF (1998–1999; 2001)

-Later career (1999–2003)
+Independent circuit (1999–2002)

 After leaving WWF, Tenta wrestled on the independent circuit, also working in England and Canada.

+All Japan Pro Wrestling (2002–2003)

 He returned to All Japan Pro Wrestling (AJPW) in November 2002 where he finished up his career in July 2003, being a part of the company's Pro Wrestling Love era.
 At this time, Tenta (dressed in his Earthquake singlet) became a top gaijin during the transition period of owner Mrs. Baba selling the company to Keiji Muto.
 Tenta rose up the card after "Dr. Death" Steve Williams left the company in January 2003, also the month Mrs. Baba permanently left and the new ownership fully in effect.
 Throughout 2003, Tenta had storyline feuds and matches against Keiji Muto and Mike Awesome, and Tenta would frequently team with Gigantes (Jerry Tuite), who went to All Japan after his independent circuit run as Malice ended.
 Tenta would also wrestle in hardcore matches during his second run in AJPW.

-Illness and death
+Illness, death and legacy

 Tenta retired from wrestling in 2004 after it was revealed that he had developed bladder cancer and was given a 20% chance to live, assuming he continued with his chemotherapy treatments.
 During his November 18, 2005 interview on WrestleCrap Radio, Tenta announced that a recent radiation dosage did not go as planned, and had no effect on the tumor.
 He also announced that multiple tumors had spread to his lungs.
-On June 7, 2006, Tenta died of bladder cancer at the age of 42.
+On June 7, 2006, Tenta died of bladder cancer, just 15 days shy of his 43rd birthday.
 The first public notice of his death was posted on WWE.com on the same day.
-On the June 9, 2006, edition of SmackDown, and the June 12, 2006, edition of Raw, WWE showed a bumper that read "RIP 'Earthquake' John Tenta" before each show began.
+On the June 9, 2006, edition of SmackDown!, and the June 12, 2006, edition of Raw, WWE showed a bumper that read "RIP 'Earthquake' John Tenta" before each show began.

+On March 6, 2025, it was announced that Tenta will be posthumously inducted into the 2025 WWE Hall of Fame, alongside his friend and tag team partner Fred Ottman, under their The Natural Disasters gimmmick.
+His daughter Joanna Tenta Sowards and son John Anthony Tenta III joined Ottman for their Hall of Fame induction.